MonyaTechnik/mt-tools/README.md

 </br>

 ### It's safe?
-This program is safe, but antiviruses scaning as a virus.
+This program is safe, but antivirus NANO-Antivirus scaning as a virus.